 Some complaints about stoppers not forming a complete vacuum seal.

 Stainless steel design offers durability.
 Small, lightweight, and easy to use.
+Made of high-quality and environmentally friendly materials.
 Includes four colorful stoppers, which also prevent any wine leakage.

-Slightly more expensive than most simple vacuum pumps; wine preservation length may vary.
+Slightly more expensive than most simple vacuum pumps.

 When it comes to some drinks, breaking the seal or popping the top means the clock starts counting down toward expiration.
 That window is especially small with wine, which can improve mightily when it’s allowed to breathe, only to turn acidic and undrinkable if it’s not consumed within a few days.